abstools/abstools/website/src/site/sphinx/manual/semantic-lifting.rst

 .. note:: It is an error if the resources found by a query where ABS
-          expects objects of type ``I`` do not represent ABS objects that implement ``I``, but currently such objects are silently dropped when creating the result.
+          expects objects of type ``I`` do not represent ABS objects that implement ``I``, but currently such results are silently dropped.
+This might lead to fewer results than expected, but the resulting list will be well-typed.

 ::